 Sales Detail Report (by FineReport)

-When designing reports, the main users of such reports that we presume are middle managers, such as department heads.
+When designing reports, the main users of such reports we presume are middle managers, such as department heads.
 Consequently, the main task of this level of information is to analyze data and find possible problems.
 What’s more, with the help of functions such as drilling down, report analysts and viewers can find out business problems and trace the roots.

 How to Write Analytical Reports Effectively?